-A Phase I safety and drug absorption study testing 28-day use of a vaginal ring containing either dapivirine, maraviroc or the two ARVs combined that was conducted at three U.S. sites in collaboration with IPM.
+MTN-013 was a Phase I safety and drug absorption study that tested 28-day use of vaginal rings containing either dapivirine, maraviroc, or the two ARVs combined, and was conducted among 48 women at three U.S. sites.
 The study was the first clinical trial of a vaginal ring containing maraviroc, and the first to test a vaginal ring with two active drugs.
-Results, reported in March 2014, found the ring was safe in women and evidence of dapivirine in cervical tissue and blood.
+Results, reported in 2014, found the ring was safe in women and evidence of dapivirine in cervical tissue and blood.
 In addition, laboratory tests of tissues samples showed that dapivirine was able to block HIV infection, though levels of maraviroc were not sufficient to have a similar effect.

 4-March-2014